 Foreign operations include our subsidiary in Canada, which is included in the Retail and Wholesale Products Group, and our subsidiaries in the United Kingdom, China, Mexico and Indonesia, which are included in the Business to Business Products Group.
 Net sales by our foreign subsidiaries during fiscal year 2022 were \$19,893,000, an increase of \$2,487,000, or 14%, from net sales of \$17,406,000 during fiscal year 2021.
 All of our foreign operations, with the exception of our subsidiary in Mexico, experienced an increase in net sales during fiscal year 2022 compared to fiscal year 2021.
 Total net sales of our subsidiary in Canada during fiscal year 2022 increased by \$2,237,000, or 23%, compared to fiscal year 2021 driven by higher cat litter net sales.
 Cat litter sales in Canada were \$2,610,000 higher during fiscal year 2022 than in fiscal year 2021.
 The increase in cat litter sales was mainly driven by a key customer carrying three of our products for the first time as well as price increases instituted in response to rising costs.
 The increase in cat litter sales was partially offset by lower net sales of our industrial absorbent granules in fiscal year 2022 compared to fiscal year 2021.
+Net sales of industrial absorbent granules were higher in fiscal year 2021 as companies emerged from the constraints of the pandemic and there was a surge in demand.
 Net sales of our subsidiary in the United Kingdom in fiscal year 2022 increased by \$396,000, or 21%, compared to net sales in fiscal year 2021.
 The increase related to timing of net sales and partly due to demand starting to slowly return post pandemic.
 Net sales of our subsidiary in Mexico decreased during fiscal year 2022 compared to fiscal year 2021 by \$408,000 or 16%, as fiscal year 2021 included net sales of products in that region that are no longer part of our business strategy.
 Despite the negative impacts of COVID-19 in China, net sales of our subsidiary in China increased \$40,000, or 1%, during fiscal year 2022 compared to fiscal year 2021 due primarily to the addition of a new customer.
 Net sales by our foreign subsidiaries represented 6% of our consolidated net sales for both the fiscal years 2022 and 2021.